sebagomez/azurestorageexplorer/README.md

 These variables are `AZURE_STORAGE_CONNECTIONSTRING`, `AZURE_STORAGE_ACCOUNT`, `AZURE_STORAGE_KEY`, and `AZURE_STORAGE_ENDPOINT`.
 The connection string takes precedence over the others, meaning if you set it, no more variables will be read.
 On the other hand, if the connection string variable is not set, all the rest variables will be read and they all have to be present.

+If you want to test it against [Azurite](https://github.com/Azure/Azurite) (either locally, via Docker, Docker Compose, or Kubernetes) you'll have to add the `AZURITE` variable set to `true`.

 ## Exploring

 **Blobs**: Create public or private Containers and Blobs (only BlockBlobs for now).
 Download or delete your blobs.